Wired speakers, better sound: The best active speakers of 2024

 Updated on

 Even the very best active speakers can compete with passive wired speakers in terms of fidelity, and that's thanks to some of the best speakers having some of the most cutting-edge amplifier tech built into them.
 Admittedly, the concept itself might make even casual listeners run to the hills.
-After all, we all know that proper audio gear is passive speakers hooked up to a separate amp.
+After all, we know that proper audio gear is passive speakers hooked up to a separate amp.
 Or do we?

-Best active speakers of 2024 at a glance
+Best active speakers of 2024 at a glance:

 • Best budget: JAM Bluetooth Bookshelf Speakers – View on Amazon